elisa-tech/tsc/safety-architecture/tools/callgraph-tool/doc/setup.md

 -->

 # Setup example: Ubuntu 18.04.4
 These are instructions for how to setup callgraph on Ubuntu 18.04.4.
-In addition, it includes some typical example uses of the callgraph tool.
+In addition, it includes some common example uses of the callgraph tool.

 ## Getting Started
 Checkout callgraph: